During the pandemic, consider any patient with cough, fever, or any other suggestive symptoms to have COVID-19 until proven otherwise.

-The National Institute for Health and Care Excellence (NICE) in the UK has issued new guidelines on assessment and management of suspected or confirmed CAP during the COVID-19 pandemic.1,2 It has temporarily withdrawn its pre-COVID-19 guideline on diagnosis and management of pneumonia in adults.3
+The National Institute for Health and Care Excellence (NICE) in the UK has issued a rapid guideline on management of suspected or confirmed CAP during the COVID-19 pandemic.1 It has temporarily withdrawn its pre-COVID-19 guideline on diagnosis and management of pneumonia in adults.2

 - National Institute for Health and Care Excellence.
-COVID-19 rapid guideline: managing suspected or confirmed pneumonia in adults in the community.
-April 2020 [internet publication].
+COVID-19 rapid guideline: managing COVID-19.
+April 2021 [internet publication].

 - National Institute for Health and Care Excellence.
 Pneumonia in adults: diagnosis and management.
 Sep 2019 [internet publication].
 WITHDRAWN during COVID-19 pandemic.